mobiusfund/investing/README.md

 A strategy can be revised or "rebalanced" whenever necessary.
 It will be automatically resubmitted based on the timestamp.
 Rebalancing can happen when updating the timestamp without changing the strategy file.
 A change in subnet allocation will incur slippage costs.

-All strategy updates will be shown on the dashboard the following day, after midnight UTC daily score calculation takes place.
+All strategy updates will be shown on the dashboard immediately.
+Daily score calculation will take place after midnight UTC.

 One machine can run multiple miners with their corresponding strategies.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.